couchbase/kv_engine/docs/range_scans/range_scan_continue.md

 Note that each continue request always returns at least 1 key/document unless:

 * The scan reaches the end
-* An error occurs
+* An server "error" occurs

 The client is responsible for progressing the scan by issuing new continue requests until the server indicates the scan has reached the end.
+Note that if the connection which requested the continue becomes disconnected for any reasons whilst the scan is progressing the server policy is to cancel the range-scan as there is no mechanism for safely resuming the existing scan.
+A client should create a new scan using their last received key as the start point.

 The command uses an extras section to describe the input parameters.